1). ASK TO SEE THE SOIL SURVEY and/or THE ENGINEERING REPORT for the lot!

 · Premium Laminate (50yr to Lifetime warranty).

-· *Worth noting, it has been our personal observation that most composition shingles have an actual useful life-span of only 1/2 to 2/3 of the manufacturers claimed service life.
+· *Worth noting, it has been our personal observation that most of these shingles have an actual useful life-span of only 1/2 to 2/3 of the manufacturers claimed service life.
 Their warranty coverage are usually pro-rated, and only cover materials, but not the labor required to remove and re-install them.

 22).
 If the builder includes solar energy panels, are those panels sold outright with the home, or are they leased to you?